cloudnative-pg/cloudnative-pg/docs/src/crd.md

 ## PostgreSQL server configuration

-Each PostgreSQL instance can be configured in the `postgresql` section of the manifest, through the following mandatory options:
+Each PostgreSQL instance can be configured in the `postgresql` section of the manifest, through the following options:

-- `parameters`: PostgreSQL configuration options to be added to the `postgresql.conf` file
+- `parameters`: PostgreSQL configuration options to be added to the `postgresql.conf` file (mandatory)
-- `pg_hba`: PostgreSQL Host Based Authentication rules, as an array of lines to be appended to the `pg_hba.conf` file
+- `pg_hba`: PostgreSQL Host Based Authentication rules, as an array of lines to be appended to the `pg_hba.conf` file (optional)

 ## Resources